benchittle/pressure-transducer/documentation/notes.md

 2. You can migrate your project to the native framework for the ESP.
 However, I'm using several libraries built for Arduino, and I don't have time to port them to a different framework, although this would likely be the cleanest option in the end.
 3. It turns out you can program the the ULP at runtime using some [legacy macros](https://docs.espressif.com/projects/esp-idf/en/v3.3.5/api-guides/ulp_macros.html).
 It's a little janky and there aren't many examples I can find, but so far it's been working in my program.

 If you choose option 3, there's an amazing little project that makes working with the macros *slightly* higher level called [HULP](https://github.com/boarchuz/HULP).
 It doesn't offer much more in the way of standalone documentation, but most of the functions are commented well, and there are a number of examples.
-Even better, the project appears to be active still at the time of writing this.
+Even better, the project appears to be active at the time of writing this.

 ## JST Connectors and Crimping